MD2B - Pediatric Oncology: Osteosarcoma

 Imaging studies

-• bone scans: a diagnostic test using nuclear imaging to appreciate bone degeneration, inflammation, or tumor.
+- Bone Scans: A diagnostic test using nuclear imaging to visualize bone degeneration, inflammation, or tumor

-• CT or CAT scan: a diagnostic imaging test that uses x-rays and computer technology to produce cross-sectional images of slices of the body.
-If osteosarcoma is suspected, a chest CT will also be performed to make sure that the cancer has not spread to the lungs.
+- Computed Tomography (CT or CAT) Scan: A diagnostic imaging procedure that combines X-rays and computer technology to produce cross-sectional images of the body, often used to visualize soft tissues.
+If osteosarcoma is suspected, a chest CT will be performed to ensure the cancer has not spread to the lungs

 Tissue samples

-Samples from the primary tumor and from the bone marrow will be removed by inserting a needle into the tumor and into the hip bones.
-These samples will be examined under the microscope to look for cells that are abnormal or cancerous.
-Obtaining an actual tissue sample through biopsy is important to distinguish osteosarcoma from other bone problems including Ewing's sarcoma and osteomyelitis.
+Samples from the primary tumor and from the bone marrow will be obtained by inserting a needle into the tumor and into the hip bones.
+These samples will then be examined under the microscope to identify any abnormal or cancerous cells.
+Obtaining a tissue sample through biopsy is crucial for distinguishing osteosarcoma from other bone conditions, such as Ewing's sarcoma and osteomyelitis.

 Treatment

-Prior to the use of chemotherapy (which began in the 1970s), osteosarcoma was treated only with surgical resection, usually in the form of a limb amputation.
-In more than 80% of patients, metastatic disease would quickly develop, often in the lungs.
-The addition of chemotherapy to treatment protocols has greatly increased survival rates for osteosarcoma.
-Unlike Ewing's sarcoma, osteosarcoma is not very responsive to radiation therapy.
+Before the use of chemotherapy, which began in the 1970s, osteosarcoma was treated with surgical resection, usually requiring limb amputation.
+Unfortunately, over 80% of patients developed metastatic disease, often in the lungs.
+The introduction of chemotherapy to treatment protocols has significantly increased survival rates for osteosarcoma.
+Unlike Ewing's sarcoma, however, osteosarcoma is not very responsive to radiation therapy.

 Surgery

-Surgery is used to gain local control over the cancer.
-Surgery can take the form of total limb amputation where the whole arm or leg is removed, or a limb-salvage procedure where only the tumor and some surrounding healthy tissue are taken.
-If a limb salvage procedure is done, the removed bone or joint can be replaced with allografts or prosthetic devices.
-The choice between limb amputation and limb salvage surgery depends on tumor characteristics such as location, size, and spread, as well as patient characteristics including age, bone development, and lifestyle choices.
-In patients with osteosarcoma that has not spread beyond the bone, researchers have found no difference in overall survival between limb-sparing surgery and total amputation.
+Surgery is used to obtain local control of the tumor.
+This may involve a total limb amputation, or a limb-salvage procedure, where only the tumor and some surrounding healthy tissues are removed.
+If a limb salvage procedure is performed, the removed bone or joint can be replaced with allografts or prosthetic devices.
+The choice between limb amputation and limb salvage surgery depends on factors such as the tumor’s location, size, and spread, as well as the patient’s age, bone development, and lifestyle.
+For patients with osteosarcoma that has not spread beyond the bone, studies have shown no difference in overall survival between limb-sparing surgery and total amputation.

 Chemotherapy

-Chemotherapy is a systemic treatment and travels throughout the body.
-Chemo can be used before surgery to shrink the tumor.
-It can also be utilized after surgery to get rid of any cells that may have escaped from the primary site.
+Chemotherapy is a systemic treatment and treats cancer cells throughout the body.
+Chemotherapy can be used prior to surgery to shrink the tumor.
+It can also be utilized after surgery to eliminate any remaining cells.

 Prognosis

-The addition of chemotherapy to treatment regimens has greatly increased survival rates of children with osteosarcoma.
-Over 70% of patients who present with localized disease achieve long term survival.
-Patients who have pelvic tumors do less well, and patients who have metastases at the time of diagnosis have survival rates under 30%.
+The addition of chemotherapy to treatment regimens has greatly increased the survival rates of children with osteosarcoma.
+Over 70% of patients who present with localized disease achieve long term cure.
+Patients who have pelvic tumors tend to have poorer outcomes, and those with metastases at the time of diagnosis have survival rates under 30%.